Tobago fisherfolk make over 160 claims for oil-spill compensation

 The Gulfstream was re-floated on August 19 and towed to Trinidad a few days later.

-In a statement on August 22, the Energy Ministry said the journey from Cove, Tobago to Sea Lots, Port of Spain, took approximately 30 hours and was conducted under the direction of technical experts from TT Salvage LLC and QT Environmental.
+In a statement on August 22, the Energy Ministry said the journey from Cove, Tobago to Sea Lots, Port of Spain, took approximately 30 hours and was made under the direction of technical experts from TT Salvage LLC and QT Environmental.

 "As a contingency, the overturned barge was escorted by a 'Pollution Task Force' consisting of local responders and crews attached to QT Environmental.